tytydraco/yessleep/out/The_Birthing_Class.md

 I start to ask Jemma, “Do you think maybe we should—”

 “We’re staying!”
 Jemma hisses, one step ahead of my thought process, as usual.

 When she turns to glare at me, I notice that her brown eyes have turned a metallic purple.
 It only lasts a moment, but it terrifies me to the core of my being.
 Not for the first time this week, I think I detect a movement underneath her shoulder blades, something bending and twisting just below the bra line.
 Perhaps delusions can spread like a virus, or like fear.
-Perhaps I’m starting to lose my grip too.

 Next comes a twenty-minute barrage of pro-breastfeeding propaganda.
 “Breast is best!”